LSU-UE4/UE5-Level-Design/gameplay-scale/README.md

 ##### `Step 14.`\|`UE5LD`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

 Create a new folder called **Jump Platforms** and move the three platofmrs in it.
 Name them correctly in the **World Outliner**.
 Also, make sure you have the three meshes correclty named in the **Meshes** folder.
+Delete all cutter and unused meshes you created.

 ![convert two brush platforms to static mesh](images/renamedJumpPlatforms.png)